LowArtem/AspTemplate/README.md

 # Asp.net advanced app template

-Template solution for Web API development with asp.net\
+This is a template solution for Web API development with ASP.NET.

-It has default structure and all important libraries installed and configured.
-Such as:
+It has default structure and all important libraries installed and configured, such as:

 - Redis
 - Serilog